larrabee/ebt/README.md

 6. Full/Diff backups of any binary files or block devices with diff-dd.
 7. Full/Diff backups of Libvirt VM's.
 8. Full/Diff backups of Libvirt VM's with external snapshots (works with qcow, qcow2, and raw file block devices).
+9. Full/Diff backups of S3 buckets (beta, can work with Amazon S3, Ceph and other S3 storage)
-9. Predefined jobs for popular cases.
+10. Predefined jobs for popular cases.

 ## Install
 1. Install following dependency with your OS package manager: